F0ireFlyLite E01 Luminus SST-40 21700 Flashlight Review

 Included, but not installed by default, is a pocket clip.
 It’s a friction clip, and only fits on the tail end of the light – bezel down carry.
 It’s not a deep carry clip, but proportionally not a bad placement.

 The clip has a couple of places for a lanyard to attach.
-First in the side of the clip.
+First is the side of the clip.

-And secondly, in the tip of the clip.
+And secondly, at the tip of the clip.

 There’s another place for a lanyard to attach, too: